 Reusable Drinking Bottle, S’well

-Finding a good quality re-usable drinking bottle took me a little time.
-I did have a few plastic versions from Ikea over the years, but wanted to invest in something a little more eco-friendly and preferably in metal.
-It took a while but I finally settled on this S’well stainless steel drinking bottle.
-It’s large enough to keep my going during a day out or a long commute, it keeps your liquids extremely cold or hot (depending on what you fill it with) and it looked nice.
-Switching to this drinking bottle has saved me using a lot of plastic bottles and I just hope over the next few years more filling stations will become available in public places, making it easier to be more sustainable.
+It took me a little time to find a good quality reusable drinking bottle.
+But I finally settled on this S’well stainless steel drinking bottle.
+It’s large enough to keep me going during a day out or a long commute.
+The bottle also keeps liquids extremely cold or hot (depending on what you fill it with.
+And hey it looks nice too!
+I’ve avoided using so many plastic bottles thanks to my reusable bottle.
+I just hope that more filling stations will become available in public places.
 As a side note though, you would need to purchase a water filter bottle if you’re heading to a destination where tap water is not safe to drink.

 And there you have it!
-These are just a few of the products I love to take travelling with me.
-But most make it into my everyday life too!
-Have you got a favourite eco-friendly travel products you could recommend?
-I’d love to learn more!
+Just a selection of my favourite eco-friendly travel products.
+Have you got a favourite eco-friendly travel product you could recommend?
+I’d love to learn more.

 Until next time.

-*NB* All items in this blog post have been purchased by my and are not sponsored by any of the companies mentioned, with the exception of the pictured S’well bottle (this item was gifted to me after I write the blog).
+*NB* All items in this blog post have been purchased by me and are not sponsored by any of the companies mentioned.
+With the exception of the pictured S’well bottle (this item was gifted to me after I write the blog).
 I have included Amazon Affiliate Links to some products.
 This will not cost you more but will help me earn a little towards my travel fund with each purchase.